Theme Park Guides | California’s Great America

 Oleg Alexandrov, California's Great America 2, CC BY-SA 4.0

 California’s Great America in Santa Clara, California, is Cedar Fair’s smallest amusement park at only 100 acres.
 The park opened on March 20, 1976, as Marriott’s Great America.
-A sister Marriott’s Great America park, now Six Flags Great America, was built in Chicago and opened on May 29, 1976.
+A sister park to Marriott’s Great America, now Six Flags Great America, was built in Chicago and opened on May 29, 1976.

-Paramount owned California’s Great America from 1992–2006 until Cedar Fair acquired all the Paramount Parks.
+Paramount owned California’s Great America from 1992 to 2006, until Cedar Fair acquired all the Paramount Parks.
+In 2024, Cedar Fair and Six Flags merged, now operating as Six Flags.

 South Bay Shores is Great America’s water park and is included in the price of admission.

 🚨 On June 27, 2022, it was announced that California’s Great America will be closed in the next 11 years (source: NBC Bay Area).
-Rumors suggest that the park may close in 2024.
+According to comments made by Six Flags' Chief Financial Officer Brian Witherow at Six Flags' Investor Day 2025, the park is expected to close in October 2027.

 Travel Tips

-• The closest airport is San Jose International Airport (SJC), which is about 10 minutes from California’s Great America!
+• The closest airport is San Jose International Airport (SJC), located approximately 10 minutes from California’s Great America.

 • A few parks are about an hour from the park, including the Santa Cruz Beach Boardwalk, Gilroy Gardens, and Six Flags Discovery Kingdom.